(c) 2024 PillSync.com

 • Swallow whole; do not chew or crush.
 (2.4)

-• The recommended adult oral dosage is VOQUEZNA 20 mg once daily for 8 weeks.
+• The recommended adult oral dosage is VOQUEZNA 20 mg once daily for 8 weeks for the treatment of healing of erosive esophagitis and relief of associated heartburn.

-• The recommended adult oral dosage is VOQUEZNA 10 mg once daily for up to 6 months.
+• The recommended adult oral dosage is VOQUEZNA 10 mg once daily for 4 weeks.

 Treatment of H. pylori Infection